sd17fall/softdes.web/_activities/modular-design.md

 In a surprise move, your manager has asked you to implement two new features for your program.

 1\.
-Write a function that draws the following grid
+Write a function that draws the following grid:

     + - - - - + - - - - + - - - - + - - - - + - - - - +
     |         |         |         |         |         |